jrb-s2c-github/atomika/README.md

 - kubectl -n cc scale deployment hazelcast --replicas 2
 ```

+These are shell commands that wil be run before and after the normal kubectl commands that create the orchestration
+artefacts.

 #### Ingress declaration

-An K8S Ingress can be opened to route Ingress endpoints to that of Spring Controller endpoints under orchestration
+An K8S Ingress routes endpoints to microservice endpoints exposed inside the cluster:
-from K8S services:

 ```
 ingress:
-   host: www.demo.io   # Leave on www.demo.io unless you own the domain and it is not referenced in any DNS registry anywhere
+   host: www.demo.io                   # DNS name to access Ingress on
    rules:
       - service: hello1                # K8S service that Ingresss should route to
         namespace: env1                # K8S namespace of K8S service